by Transmute Jun and NCDS

 For new attendees, planning doesn’t have to start quite as early.
 Generally, you’re looking at a 7-8 month timeline.

-SDCC can be an expensive proposition, and even if you plan to travel on the cheap, you will likely want spending money once you’re there.
+SDCC can be an expensive proposition, and even if you plan to travel on the cheap, hotels are marked up, and you will likely want spending money once you’re there.
 Start saving a small amount now; even $25 to $50 dollars a week can make a difference.
 Opening a separate bank account just for your travel funds can be helpful for those who need a little extra help controlling their spending.

 December – Start getting serious about saving, if you haven’t already.
 When the holidays are over, start stashing away extra cash as you are able to do so.
 You will also want to check on your travel documentation at this time, especially if you are coming from another country and need a passport to fly.